-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of 'Honour'-Based Abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of 'Honour'-Based Abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day.

-(KCSIE 2023)
+(KCSIE 2024)

 All staff have a responsibility to recognise child abuse, neglect, exploitation and child-on-child abuse in its many forms by exercising professional curiosity at all times.
-This means that ALL staff will take a

-'zero-tolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and take action so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
+This means that ALL staff will take a 'zero-tolerance' approach to any unacceptable behaviour including 'banter' and will seek to prevent, challenge and act so that all children understand that any concerns regarding their welfare and safety will be taken seriously.
 This will encourage and promote a culture of acceptable behaviour and a safe educational environment for all children.
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2023.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2024.
 Where the school has created an additional school policy because of any specific area of need, this is to be read in conjunction with this Child Protection Policy.

-Broadly the areas taken from Keeping Children Safe in Education, 2023 Annex B, include
+Broadly the areas taken from Keeping Children Safe in Education, 2024 Annex B, include

 - Child abduction and community safety incidents

 - Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

 - County Lines

 - Children in the court system

 - Children missing from education

 - Children with family members in prison

 - Cybercrime

 - Domestic Abuse

 - Homelessness

 - Mental Health

 - Modern Slavery and the National Referral Mechanism

 - Preventing Radicalisation

 - The Prevent Duty

 - Channel

 - Sexual violence and sexual harassment between children in schools and colleges

 - Serious Violence

 - So called 'Honour' Based Abuse inclusive of Female Genital Mutilation (FGM) and Forced Marriage.

 - FGM

 - FGM mandatory reporting duty for teachers

 - Forced Marriage

 - Additional advice and support

-(KCSIE 2023)
+(KCSIE 2024)